miron-srebrakowski/food-bot/README.md

 # FoodBot

-A Raspbery Pi microprocessor was implemented with a machine learning model utilising Convolutional Neural Networks to classify a set of food products and use the outputs in a range of practical functionalities, such as keeping track of inventory.
+A Raspbery Pi microprocessor was implemented with a machine learning Convolutional Neural Network model utilising Computer Vision to classify a set of food products and use the outputs in a range of practical functionalities, such as keeping track of inventory.

 List and content of files: